AI Fluent · Chapter 04

 Context

 What's built, what constraints exist, what decisions are made.
 Load your documentation.
+The AI without context is a stranger guessing.

 03